mt60395/discordjs-bot/README.md

-# Discord Bot
+# discordjs-bot
 ## Description
-This is a multipurpose Discord bot.
+This is a multipurpose Discord bot using discord.js.

 Made mainly for my needs, it has: a server whitelist, discord user lookup, simple image manipulation, poll creation, and many other various commands.